gabrielmiller/gabrielmiller.github.io/_posts/2012-05-15-adventures-in-google-app-engine.md

 ---
+date: 2012-05-15
 layout: post
+slug: adventures-in-google-app-engine
+tags:
+ - web-development
+ - python
 title: Adventures in Google App Engine
-slug: adventures-in-google-app-engine
-date: 2012-05-15
-categories:
- - WebDev
- - Python
 ---

 I've been working my way through the Web Application Engineering course offered at <a href="http://www.udacity.com">http://www.udacity.com</a>.This past weekend I went through unit 3 and had my first taste of Google App Engine.
 I didn't think it would be as rewarding as it was.
 I highly recommend this online course!
 By the end of the lesson I had churned out a silly website: <a href="http://gm-img.appspot.com">http://gm-img.appspot.com</a>.
 It's a simple image and text sharing board.
 Users enter their names, some optional text, and select an image to share.